Click the BUY NOW button below for full fixture schedule, to purchase event and transports tickets..2> BUY NOW

 Increase the focus on women’s safety at SU events

-Organise self-defense classes for women
+Organise self-defense classes for Women+ students

 Make anti-spiking kits available in our shops, so that students can collect for free